 He majored in chemistry and physics at Harvard; inspired by a classmate’s depression-induced dropout, he resolved to study neuroscience, and enrolled in graduate school at Stanford.
 There, he worked in “optogenetics,” which uses light to control the activities of brain cells in living animals.
 Zhang engineered light-sensitive proteins into the neurons of freely moving mice — allowing neuroscientists to map circuits underlying normal brain functions and study dysfunctions in animals.

-Zhang then returned to the Harvard Society of Fellows, where he attempted to edit the genomes of mammalian cells with the aim of engineering them.
-He succeeded, but realized the proteins he used were too cumbersome for widespread application.
-So Zhang began working with CSIPR-Cas9 — a natural genetic toolkit that some bacteria use to fend off invading viruses — eventually using it to successfully edit the genomes of living mouse and human cells.
+Zhang then returned to the Harvard Society of Fellows, where he attempted to edit the genomes of mammalian cells with the aim of engineering them. e succeeded, but realized the proteins he used were too cumbersome for widespread application.
+So Zhang began working with CRISPR-Cas9 — a natural genetic toolkit that some bacteria use to fend off invading viruses — eventually using it to successfully edit the genomes of living mouse and human cells.

 It was a landmark in molecular biology.
 Today, thousands of researchers use this molecular scalpel to edit DNA; the method can be used to treat muscular dystrophy and glaucoma in mice, render human cells grown in lab dishes resistant to HIV, and help create food crops and livestock with desirable traits.